CowTrainer/LeagueStats/README.md

 ## MasteryAnalysis
  A program that analyzes masteries and attempts to find out what the most played champion by your friends is (among other things)!
  #### Instructions
- 1. Insert your API_KEY and the region of your summoners that you want to analyze in app2.py, like this.
+ 1. Insert your API_KEY and the region of your summoners that you want to analyze in masteryanalysis.py, like this.
     ```
     cass.set_riot_api_key("YOUR_API_KEY")  # Put your API Key here
     regionValue = "NA" # Switch to your own region e.g NA, EUW, KR
     ```
- 2. Edit the players2.txt file to include as many accounts as you want, one per line.
+ 2. Edit the players.txt file to include as many accounts as you want, one per line.
     Example:
     ```
     Hide on Bush
     T1 OK GOOD YES
     Taboany
     ```
- 3. Go ahead and run the program!
+ 3. Go ahead and run the program (make sure you're in the MasteryAnalysis folder)!
 Two files will be modified with the resulting data, analysis.txt and highestmastery.xlsx
  4. analysis.txt will have a set of data for each champion, like pictured below.
     ```
     Champion name: Yasuo